 He is only one of two American people to have a birthday claimed as a national holiday.
 The other US icon in question is George Washington, the first US President.
 It was US President Ronald Reagan who declared King Jr Day as a holiday in 1983, first taking place in 1986.

 King Jr was arrested and jailed around 29 times in his life.
-Many charges related to civil disobedience and driving offences, which some historians deem to be reflective of unfair treatment of black citizens in Alabama at the time.
+Many charges related to civil disobedience and driving offenses, which some historians deem to be reflective of unfair treatment of black citizens in Alabama at the time.

 King Jr held a doctorate, which he obtained through PhD in 1955 – he graduated in systematic theology.